mprzytulski/stylist/docs/serverless.md

 ```

 3. Execute lambda locally with named event file
-Stylist will look for event files in function subdirectory called `.events' and will try to find file named `<event_name>.json`
+Stylist will look for event files in function subdirectory called `.events` and will try to find file named `<event_name>.json`

 ```bash